scriptituk/tv-test-card-maker/README-beta.md

 The *BBC-C* ident letter **C** is a Type&nbsp;42 font made with FontForge because the font couldn’t be found (it’s close to a cropped circle).
 The Replica icon ![](assets/icons/replica-16.svg) is also a single-glyph Type&nbsp;42 font, extracted from TTF.
-And the GillSans-alt TTF is GillSans with altered weight for *BBC-A*, which also couldn’t be matched.
+And the GillSans-alt TTF is GillSans with altered weight for *OTP-A*, which also couldn’t be matched.

 ### Block-inverted fonts